hanhy06/emote/docs/mkdocs/docs/developers/animation.md

 - `name`: Nonempty name shown in commands and the emote UI.
 - `description`: Description shown to players.
-- Other fields are preserved and exposed to the API and web converter.
+- Additional fields can include whatever you want, such as licenses or creators.

 ## Settings

 ### Selection visibility

 `standalone` determines whether an Animation appears in menus, the wheel, searches, and command suggestions and can be played directly by normal players.
 Set it to `false` for Animations used only inside Sequences.
-Trusted API calls and players with `emote.bypass` may still play it directly.

 ### Cooldown and rotation